kudobuilder/kudo.dev/content/community/team/jan.md

 name: Jan
 avatar: jan.jpg
 about:
-  Jan is simply awesome, but someone has yet to put his awesomeness into a brief and meaningful summary.
+  Jan is a distributed systems expert, skilled in designing and building complex software systems for the cloud.
+He's an open source contributor, Kubernetes and Apache Mesos specialist.
 ---

 # Jan